iugbt/cyn-hover-colour-fix/README.md

 ---

+# Need Old UI Screenshots

+I'm missing a lot of visual references from the old Discord UI for my theme.
+Stuff like:

+    Pinned messages
+    Inbox / Mentions
+    Server settings
+    Notification dropdowns
+    User popouts / profiles
+    Member list or role popups

+I don’t have many screenshots of those, and memory does NOT serve me well.
+If you have anything, screenshots, clips, whatever—post them here.
+Even rough ones help a lot.

 ## ❗ Disclaimer

 **NewerOldCord** is a fork of the original **OldCord** theme.
 With Discord rolling out a brand new UI, the old OldCord layout started to feel a bit outdated — so I decided to give it a refresh.